Justin Schultz: Pittsburgh Penguins

 As the Penguins clinched a playoff berth, Schultz was expected to play a bigger role in the postseason due to Letang being ruled out for the playoffs.
 The Penguins faced off against the Columbus Blue Jackets in the first round of the 2017 Stanley Cup playoffs.
 After defeating the Blue Jackets in five games, the Penguins met with the Washington Capitals in the Eastern Conference Second Round.
 Schultz and Cole continued to be a strong defensive pair for the Penguins during the series.
-Schultz led the team with an average of 21:10 minutes per game as he helped the Penguins defeat the Capitals in seven games to advance to the Eastern Conference Finals.
-In Game 2 of the Conference Finals, Schultz suffered an injury following an open-ice hit from Ottawa defenseman Dion Phaneuf.
-He returned to the Penguins lineup for Game 7, during which he scored the Penguins’ only power play of the game, at 11:44 of the third period, to advance them to the 2017 Stanley Cup Finals.
-As the Penguins advanced to the Finals, Schultz had tallied ten points and three goals through 15 games in the playoffs.
+Schultz led the team with an average of 21:10 minutes per game as he helped the Penguins defeat the Capitals in seven games to advance to the Eastern Conference Final.
+In game two of the Conference Final, Schultz suffered an injury following an open-ice hit from Ottawa defenseman Dion Phaneuf.
+He returned to the Penguins lineup for game seven, during which he scored the Penguins’ only power play of the game, at 11:44 of the third period, to advance them to the 2017 Stanley Cup Final.
+As the Penguins advanced to the Final, Schultz had tallied ten points and three goals through 15 games in the playoffs.
 On June 11, Schultz and the Penguins defeated the Nashville Predators in six games to repeat as Stanley Cup Champions.
 On July 1, 2017, the first day of free agency, Schultz signed a three-year, $16.5 million contract to stay with the Penguins.
 He was also protected by the Penguins and unavailable for the Vegas Golden Knights in the 2017 NHL expansion draft.